 “What if I get more requests than I can fill?”

 Answer: You are in charge of how much trade you receive.
-If you are experiencing internal challenges in your business, or if you have more trade than you’re comfortable with, call the office, and let us know that you’re temporarily suspending trade sales.
-We announce in the next Barter Bulletin that you’re on “standby” and we help you spend your trade.
+If you are experiencing internal challenges in your business, or if you have more trade than you’re comfortable with, call the office.
+We have several programs that will help you to manage your trade income to meet your needs.

 “How much trade should I expect to receive?”

 Answer: That depends upon your type of business.
 We have an idea of how popular various businesses will be in our system.
 We gauge how we advertise you based on that awareness.
 If you offer a product or service that is in high demand – especially if it is also a high dollar item, we will most likely have all the sales for your company go through the We Trade office in order to control the volume.
 We will then call you before each transaction to make sure that the sale fits with your needs.
 Most businesses can expect to receive a fair amount of new business in the form of trade.
 Many of our successful members find that We Trade represents up to 5% of their gross annual sales.
 Whatever your trade volume, remember that you are in charge of how much trade you receive, when you want more, just call us, and we’ll advertise you again locally or nationally.

 “Can I use my trade account to take a trip?”

 Answer: We can get accommodations, often restaurants and sometimes rental cars in most major cities through our trading partners across the country.
 Don’t expect airlines (though they do come up periodically), and we can’t help if there is not a barter company in an area.
 Many of our members are using trade to save cash on travel all over the US, Canada, Mexico, Hawaii and the Caribbean.
 Cruises on major lines are also offered occasionally.